ehsan11100/AdGuard/Hosts-Blocklists.md

 There are three different approaches to writing hosts blocklists:

+- [Adblock-style syntax](#adblock-style) - modern approach to writing filtering rules based on using a subset of the Adblock-style syntax.
+This way blocklists will be compatible with browser ad blockers.
 - [/etc/hosts syntax](#etc-hosts) - the old, tried and true approach is to use the same syntax as Operation Systems use for the "hosts" files.
 - [domains-only syntax](#domains-only) - a list of domain names.
-- [Adblock-style syntax](#adblock-style) - modern approach to writing filtering rules based on using a subset of the Adblock-style syntax.
-This way blocklists will be compatible with browser ad blockers.

 If you are creating a blocklist for AdGuard Home, we recommend using the [Adblock-style syntax](#adblock-style).
 It has a couple of important advantages over the old-style syntax:

 - **Blocklists size.** Using pattern-matching allows you to have a single rule instead of hundreds of `/etc/hosts` entries.
 - **Compatibility.** Your blocklist will be compatible with browser ad blockers, and it will be easier to share rules with a browser filter list.
 - **Extensibility.** For the last decade the Adblock-style syntax has greatly evolved, and we don't see why we can't extend it even more, and provide additional features for network-wide blockers.

+> If you're maintaining an old-style `/etc/hosts` blocklist or if you maintain multiple filter lists (regardless of which type), we provide a tool that can be used to compile blocklists for AdGuard Home.
+We called it [Hostlist compiler](https://github.com/AdguardTeam/HostlistCompiler) and we use it ourselves to create [AdGuard SDN filter](https://github.com/AdguardTeam/AdGuardSDNSFilter).

 ## Rules examples